spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/other-features/processing-fmri-data/preprocessing.rst

 Preprocessing steps to highlight the spinal cord
 ################################################

-Similarly to the dMRI tutorial, prior to motion correction, it is useful to highlight the spinal cord region using a mask, as it helps to improve accuracy and speed up processing.
+Similarly to the preprocessing found in the :ref:`dMRI tutorial <preprocessing-dmri>`, it is useful to highlight the spinal cord region using a mask prior to motion correction, as it helps to improve accuracy and speed up processing.

 .. figure:: https://raw.githubusercontent.com/spinalcordtoolbox/doc-figures/master/processing-fmri-data/preprocessing.png
    :align: center